 2.2 The balance of the tour cost must be received by us not less than 70 days prior to departure and in some cases significantly earlier.
 This exact date will be shown on your confirmation invoice.
 Reminders are not necessarily sent.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all monies paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 5 depending on the date we reasonably treat your booking as cancelled.

 2.3 In the case of international payments you should ensure that the full invoice amount, is received by us after all bank charges have been levied.

 3. Your Contract:

-A binding contract between us comes into existence when we despatch our booking receipt to the party leader.
+A binding contract between us comes into existence when we despatch our booking receipt or confirmation invoice to the party leader.
 We both agree that English law (and no other) will apply to your contract and to any dispute, claim or other matter of any description which arises between us (“claim”) except as set out below.
 We both also agree that any claim (and whether or not involving any personal injury) must be dealt with under the AITO arbitration scheme (if the scheme is available for the claim in question and you wish to use it – see clause 16.2) or by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).